 You can spend your time trying to stamp out unwanted and annoying behavior by yelling and punishing and putting the dog in ineffective time-outs.
 Or you can put the same amount of time (and much more positive and pro-active energy) into creating behavior you DO want.
 The dog will no longer be frustrated or annoying, because he has a communication tool that WORKS!
 Good habits can be just as resilient as bad ones!

 Instead of barking or pawing or whining, he's placed his chin on my leg.

+Get better at reading your dog.
 We don't have mental telepathy, so we'll need to pay close attention to his body language and clues.
-Dogs who discover you are listening become very animated and excited when they realize can show you what they need.
+Long before they become frustrated, they are communicating their needs.
+What a relief to discover you are listening and trying to understand!
+They will become more animated when they realize they can show you what they need.
 "What do you want?
 Show me!"
-At first we respond right away to let him know we appreciate his experimenting.
+At first, we respond right away to let him know we appreciate his experimenting.
 We let him be a little "bossy" with his head resting, to be sure he knows it will work and that we are listening and understand.
 When he is clearly using the behavior as a communication tool, we add a slightly longer duration, delaying the release to "show me" for a few beats, and then a little longer.
 We won't always be able to respond right away.
 We need the dog to not give up in the event we are on the phone or feeding the baby.
 We teach him to patiently hold the position and wait for the "show me" cue, no matter how long it takes.